This keto old fashioned has the classic taste of the beloved whiskey cocktail, but it’s sugar and guilt free!

 - Orange Peel for garnish

-- Add erythritol, bitters and water to a rocks glass, and stir until the erythritol dissolves.
+- Add erythritol (1 teaspoon), Angostura bitters (3 dashes) and water (1 teaspoon) to a rocks glass, and stir until the erythritol dissolves.

-- Add large ice cube to glass, along with the bourbon.
+- Add large ice cube to glass, along with bourbon (1 1/2 Ounces).

 - Give cocktail a stir, garnish with orange peel, and enjoy!